 If you’re a sports fan, chances are you’ve looked up the Wikipedia page of your favorite player or team.
 I often refer to the Wikipedia pages of esteemed athletes to read about their early life (some stories are humbling), careers, and statistics.

-The beauty of Wikipedia is it’s not run by a single person or organization; anyone can create or edit a page through a web browser.
-Wikipedia is one of many wikis on the internet that let you structure and consume data in a discoverable and searchable format.
-Each wiki system is powered by a collaborative software called wiki software.
+The amazing thing about Wikipedia is that it’s not under the control of a single person or organization; anyone can dive in to create or edit a page right from their web browser.
+Wikipedia is just one of the many wikis online, allowing you to organize and explore data in a way that’s both easy to find and search.
+Each of these wiki systems runs on collaborative software called wiki software.

 Wikipedia, for example, is run by MediaWiki; one of the most popular wiki software on the market.
 If you plan on launching a wiki website (why else would you be here?), you are in the right place.
 Here are our picks for the best MediaWiki hosting providers.

-A2 Hosting harnesses the magnificent power of NVMe SSDs and lightning-fast Turbo servers.
+Hosting.com harnesses the magnificent power of NVMe SSDs and lightning-fast Turbo servers.
 That’s why it is our top choice for the best MediaWiki hosting provider.
-MediaWiki is far from the easiest software to install and configure — but don’t worry, A2 Hosting has your back.
-The web hosting company offers four magnificent MediaWiki web hosting plans that include superb performance, continual security, developer-friendly features, and most importantly, a streamlined MediaWiki setup process.
+MediaWiki is far from the easiest software to install and configure — but don’t worry, hosting.com has your back.

 You can set up the wiki software in one click using Softaculous in your cPanel control panel.
 When a new version of the software is available, you’ll be notified via email.
 Simply log in to your control panel to update your software with the click of a button.
 Other noteworthy hosting features include unlimited websites, NVMe SSD storage space, email accounts, automatic backups, Turbo capabilities, and solid customer support — including live chat.